tusharmath/observable-air/README.md

 ## Why an RxJS Alternative?
 RxJS is awesome and an inspiration for this a lot of other observable libraries out there.
 Air is focussed on some fundamental things such as —

 1. **Smaller Footprint:** Rx has a lot of operators which makes the library quite large in size.
-Air has a much smaller number of operators and is architected such that more sophisticated operators can be created using the already available ones without any overhead of composition.
+Air has a much smaller number of operators and is architected such that more sophisticated operators can be created using the already available ones without any performance overhead of composition.

 2. **Functional Over Fluidic:** Air embraces a *functional* API rather than a *fludic* one.
 All the functions come *curried* out of the box and work really well with [ramda].

-3. **Performance:** Air is significantly faster than Rx more benchmarks coming up.
+3. **Performance:** Air is significantly faster than Rx, benchmarks coming up soon.

+4. **Scheduler:** Instead of passing schedulers as an optional argument to each operator while testing, in Air the `Scheduler` is passed once at the time of subscription and is automatically shared with operator that its dependant on.

  [ramda]:   http://ramdajs.com/docs/